Gynecomastia: Causes

 Gynecomastia is thought to be caused by an altered ratio of estrogens to androgens mediated by an increase in estrogen action, a decrease in androgen action, or a combination of these two factors.
 Estrogen and androgens have opposing actions on breast tissue: estrogens stimulate proliferation while androgens inhibit proliferation.
 The cause of gynecomastia is unknown in around 25% of cases.
 Known causes can be physiologic (occurring normally) or non-physiologic due to underlying pathologies such as drug use, chronic disease, tumors, or malnutrition.

 Physiologic

 Physiologic or normal gynecomastia can occur at three timepoints in life: shortly after birth in both female and male infants, during puberty in adolescent males, and in older adults over the age of 60.

 Newborns

 60–90% of male and female newborns may show breast development at birth or in the first weeks of life.
-During pregnancy, the placenta converts the androgenic hormones dehydroepiandrosterone (DHEA) and DHEA sulfate to the estrogenic hormones estrone and estradiol, respectively; after these estrogens are produced by the placenta, they are transferred into the baby's circulation, thereby leading to temporary gynecomastia in the baby.
+During pregnancy, the placenta converts the androgenic hormones dehydroepiandrosterone (DHEA) and DHEA sulfate to the estrogenic hormones estrone and estradiol, respectively; after the placenta produces these estrogens, they are transferred into the baby's circulation, thereby leading to temporary gynecomastia in the baby.
 In some infants, neonatal milk (also known as "witch's milk") can leak from the nipples.
 The temporary gynecomastia seen in newborn babies usually resolves after two or three weeks.